Undergraduate Policies

 Academic Suspension

-A student who is showing slow improvement in their level of performance or rate of progress during this period of probation may be subject to academic suspension by the appropriate Dean on the recommendation of the Board on Student Academic Review (BOSAR).
-While a student is traditionally granted at least one academic probation before suspension, the Board on Student Academic Review (BOSAR) may recommend academic suspension without any probation when the student’s cumulative grade point average is so low that the Board on Student Academic Review (BOSAR) determines an academic probation would not be in the student’s best interest.
-A student who has been placed on suspension by the appropriate Dean may return to Saint Joseph’s University only after being away for one semester but not more than four semesters.
+A student who fails to raise their cumulative GPA above the minimum level, or who fail to make sufficient improvement in their rate of progress during the period of probation may be subject to academic suspension by the appropriate Dean on the recommendation of the Board on Student Academic Review (BOSAR).
+While a student is generally granted at least one academic probation before suspension, the Board on Student Academic Review (BOSAR) may recommend academic suspension without any probation when the student’s cumulative grade point average or rate of progress is so low that the Board on Student Academic Review (BOSAR) determines an academic probation would not be in the student’s best interest.
+A student who has been placed on suspension by the appropriate Dean may return to Saint Joseph’s University only after being away for the period of suspension, but not more than three years.
+Students who have been away for more than three years must reapply to the university.

 Academic Dismissal